Stellantis/api-standards/content/formatting.md

 	 GET /customers/19083974  HTTP/1.1

     "customer" : {
-	    "id": 19083974,		// Good generic naming : can be used in any context "address": {		// Good generic naming
+	    "id": 19083974,		"Good: generic naming, can be used in any context" "address": {		"Good : generic naming"
-		    "name": "Home",	// Better naming as
+		    "name": "Home",	"Good : better naming strategy" }
-	    }
 	}
 	```